Working with Namespaces and Services in Kubernetes

 Containers in the same Pod communicate via

-.Network Policies can restrict access between Pods.
+localhost.Network Policies can restrict access between Pods.

 Key Networking Components